radixdlt/official-examples/step-by-step/04-gumball-machine/README.md

 4. Fetch the price from the component

    ```
-   resim call-method <COMPONENT_ADDRESS> get_price
+   resim call-method <COMPONENT_ADDRESS> get_status
    ```

-   Look at the `Outputs` section of the response to see the price.
+   Look at the `Outputs` section of the response to see the price and supply.
+   They will be in a tuple with price first and supply second.

 5. Buy a gumball